 If you have given this information to your old provider then they must complete this transfer within 70 days of your agreed end date.

 If you:

 - move into permanent residential care

 - pass away

 - end your Home Care Package

-then your provider will work out the unspent amount and return the fee contributions you made to you or your estate.
+then your provider will return the home care fees to you or your estate.